JeremieGince/AutoMLpy/README.md

 )
 ```

-It's time to defined you hp search algorithm and give it your budget in time and iteration.
+It's time to define your hp search algorithm and give it your budget in time and iteration.
 Here we will test for
-5 minutes and 1 000 iterations maximum.
+10 minutes and 100 iterations maximum.

 ```python